drakkan/sftpgo/README.md

 - SFTP accounts are virtual accounts stored in a "data provider".
 - SQLite, MySQL, PostgreSQL, bbolt (key/value store in pure Go) and in memory data providers are supported.
 - Public key and password authentication.
 Multiple public keys per user are supported.
+- Custom authentication using external programs is supported.
 - Quota support: accounts can have individual quota expressed as max total size and/or max number of files.
 - Bandwidth throttling is supported, with distinct settings for upload and download.
 - Per user maximum concurrent sessions.